-To attract and retain more businesses and jobs in Kentucky, it's vitally important that the public and business community have confidence that our tax code will be consistently and fairly enforced.
+To attract and retain more businesses and jobs in Kentucky, it is vitally important the public and business community have confidence that our tax code will be consistently and fairly enforced.
 Kentucky's tax code should be administered in a transparent and equitable way to benefit the taxpayers of Kentucky.
-The Chamber supports legislation which promotes much-needed transparency, efficiency and equity in the administration of our state's tax code.
+The Chamber supports legislation which promotes much-needed transparency, efficiency and equity in the administration of the state tax code.